-We recently caught up with Jason Toy, CEO of filepicker.io, a cloud file management platform for developers .
+We recently caught up with Jason Toy, CEO of filepicker.io, a cloud file management platform for developers.
 Previously, Jason was a CTO and co-founder of Socmetrics, a topical influencer platform.
 As CTO at Socmetrics, Jason and his team supplied clients with business intelligence enabling them to extract more value from their current customers.

 How did you become interested in data science?

 I have quite a technical background, have been writing software for almost 15 years.
-I’ve built software; I’ve done infrastructure stuff, devops, and a whole stack of building websites.
+I’ve built software; I’ve done infrastructure stuff, DevOps, and a whole stack of building websites.
 But the thing that’s always been the most interesting to me has always been data; how are we going to use data to improve our products and services?
 How do we learn from data better?
 Data analysis is one of the most important parts of any business today.
 There’s so much data coming in, we need tools to keep track of it all and tools to derive insights.
 With Socmetrics we focused a lot on customer segmentation and social media, taking those two data sets to combine them and then analyze it.
 So I spend a long time thinking about and building analytical platforms.

 What skills are needed in your day-to-day work?

 The number one competency you need to work with data is math.
-You need to have an extremely strong understanding of mathematical concepts, excellent programing skills, and an analytical mindset.
+You need to have an extremely strong understanding of mathematical concepts, excellent programming skills, and an analytical mindset.
 Data science has many different names: data science, machine learning, analysis, big data, artificial intelligence, statistics, etc.

-Often times we hear that in order to be a data scientist you need to be a unicorn, do you agree with that statement?
+Oftentimes we hear that in order to be a data scientist you need to be a unicorn, do you agree with that statement?

 You don’t need to be a unicorn, but If you can be that unicorn you will be in a very strong position.
 Typically most people chose to go into one specific area of data science.
-There’s the engineering aspect; you can work specifically on cleaning data and moving data around as a full time job.
-Then there’s the analysis part, where data scientists are playing with the data, looking for insights, and testing out different hypothesis.
+There’s the engineering aspect; you can work specifically on cleaning data and moving data around as a full-time job.
+Then there’s the analysis part, where data scientists are playing with the data, looking for insights, and testing out different hypotheses.
 The third one is theoretical, that’s when data scientists are actually coming up with algorithms.
-This use case is more common in academia and large companies with big research teams, you won’t see it used as much in smaller business.
+This use case is more common in academia and large companies with big research teams, you won’t see it used as much in smaller businesses.
 You can slice up the field into different segments.
 It’s nice to be a unicorn, but I suggest focusing on your strengths and diving deeper in that specific field.

 Which one of those skill sets have you applied to your past analytical work the most?

 My skills are stronger on the “apply” or practical side, anywhere from building systems to processing the data to doing the actual analysis.
 I have an undergraduate computer science degree, but not a PHD where I can actually come up with new algorithms.
 That’s a tough field.
 There are a lot of people working on this problem; Google, Microsoft, and all the other large companies have large research teams.
-Generally most data scientists won’t be on the research side.
+Generally, most data scientists won’t be on the research side.